simonflk/refactor-to-functional/README.md

 ### Event Stream

 In this scenario we have a list of events containing a type (create, edit, delete) and a date (yyyy-mm-dd).
-We want to role up all the events of the same type on the same day into a single event.
+We want to roll up all the events of the same type on the same day into a single event.

 We can make a composite key of the date and type to remove duplicates.